Abhishek-Dobliyal/Deploy-Drop/README.md

 go build
 ```

-> Note: If you are new to GoLang and want to implement this project from scratch, It is highly recommended to read through [this](https://www.digitalocean.com/community/tutorials/how-to-use-go-modules) article.
+> If you are new to GoLang and want to implement this project from scratch, It is highly recommended to read through [this](https://www.digitalocean.com/community/tutorials/how-to-use-go-modules) article.

+### Note
+- Kindly do not move, delete, rename or modify any files (unless you know what you are doing).
+- Feel free to make enhancements and raise a PR.